 Investment, and their subsidiaries.
 As a result, our ability to pay dividends and to finance any debt we may incur depends upon dividends paid by our wholly owned subsidiaries and trademark license and service fees paid by some of the subsidiaries of Meidiya Investment and Yihe Investment.
 If our wholly owned subsidiaries or any newly formed subsidiaries incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 Our wholly owned subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC law, each of our subsidiaries and affiliated entities in China is required to set aside at least 10% of its after-tax profits as reported in the PRC statutory financial statements each year, if any, to fund a statutory reserve until such reserve reach 50% of its registered capital, and to further set aside a portion of its after-tax profits to fund the employee welfare fund at the discretion of its board.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation of the companies.
-Furthermore, the new tax law enacted by the People's Congress to take effect on January 1, 2008 may eliminate the current exemption of enterprise income tax on dividend derived by foreign investors from foreign invested enterprises and may impose on foreign invested enterprises an obligation to withhold tax on dividend distributed by such foreign invested enterprises.
+Furthermore, the new tax law foreign invested enterprises and may impose on foreign invested enterprises an obligation to withhold tax on dividend derived by such foreign invested enterprises.
 At December 31, 2006, our restricted net asset was RMB313.5 million (US\$41.2 million), which is not eligible for distribution.
 This amount is composed of the registered equity of the our PRC subsidiaries and affiliated entities and the statutory reserves described above.